Extra pearls in graph theory: Number of spanning trees

 The proof of the following claim uses the deletion-plus-contraction formula.

 \begin{thm}{Claim} If one removes an end vertex $w$ from a pseudograph $G$, then in the obtained graph $G- w$ the number of spanning trees remains unchanged; that is,

 \end{thm}

 \parit{Proof.} Denote by $e$ the only edge incident to $w$.
 Note that the graph $G- e$ is not connected, since the vertex $w$ is isolated.
 In particular, $s(G- e)=0$.
 On the other hand, $G/e=G- w$.
-Therefore the deletion-plus-contraction formula \ref{eq:deletion-plus-contraction} implies~\ref{eq:deletion-plus-contraction-w}. \qeds
+Therefore, the deletion-plus-contraction formula \ref{eq:deletion-plus-contraction} implies~\ref{eq:deletion-plus-contraction-w}. \qeds

-On the diagrams, we may use two-sided arrow ``$\leftrightarrow$'' for the graphs with equal number of the spanning trees.
-For example, using deletion-plus-contraction formula together with the claims, we can draw the diagram, which in particular implies the following identity:
+On the diagrams, we may use a two-sided arrow ``$\leftrightarrow$'' for the graphs with equal numbers of the spanning trees.
+For example, using the deletion-plus-contraction formula together with the claims, we can draw the following diagram, which in particular implies the following identity:

 Note that the deletion-plus-contraction formula gives an algorithm to calculate the value $s(G)$ for a given pseudograph $G$.
-Indeed, for any edge $e$, both graphs $G- e$ and $G/e$ have smaller number of edges.
+Indeed, for any edge $e$, both graphs $G- e$ and $G/e$ have a smaller number of edges.
 That is, the deletion-plus-contraction formula reduces the problem of finding the number of the trees to simpler graphs; applying this formula a few times we can reduce the question to a collection of graphs with an evident answer for each.
 In the next section we will show how it works.